 How to process OQRS requests when they arrive

-You must respond promptly to OQRS requests you receive by preparing and sending out your QSL cards - Club Log will not do this for you!
+You must respond promptly to OQRS requests you receive by preparing and sending out your QSL cards - Club Log does not do this for you!

-Bureau and direct requests are also sent to you in a once-daily email summary.
-Note that reference may be made to "Incomplete" transactions.
+Note that reference may be made to "Incomplete" transactions in a daily email report.
 These are transactions where a user got to the PayPal checkout but then abandoned their order.
 These are deleted after 24h and may be safely ignored.